 dissonance representing cold desperation and death.

-Fourth Movement: The Blossoms of Spring
+Fourth Movement: The

 In the fourth movement the wanderer learns many things leading up to the revelation of Nature.
 The music is a joyous celebration of life and is the most fast paced and complicated both musically and in the story line of all the movements.
 There are three endings.
 The very grand first ending is how the wanderer feels while still enjoying the luxury of ignorance prior to the revelation.
 The serene second ending is the revelation.
 In the very triumphant third ending, Nature celebrates the resolve of the wanderer to teach his complete understanding to humankind so that all can enjoy the Utopia that has always been present but obscured by humankind's intent on self deification.